torwhite/R-Intro/_episodes/06-sample-dataset-importing-data-and-packages.md

 install.packages( c("package_1", “"package_2", "package_3") ) -Install multiple packages

 library("package_name") – Load the package in current R session.

--	One of the other way is to install a meta-reference which means it’s a package for packages which is the pacman this will then load or put into active memory a few essential packages

 ~~~
 # first step of using a package